M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Attributes/Event-Handlers/index.md

 }
 ```

 These attributes may be stacked.
-In the scenario below the code would be executed to both object types `MFiles.ObjectType.Invoice` and `MFiles.ObjectType.Document`.
+In the scenario below the code would be executed for objects of type `MFiles.ObjectType.Invoice` and objects of type `MFiles.ObjectType.Document`.

 ```csharp
 [EventHandler(MFEventHandlerType.MFEventHandlerBeforeCreateNewObjectFinalize, ObjectType="MFiles.ObjectType.Invoice")]